Division of Curtin: History

 The division was created in 1949 and is named for John Curtin, who was Prime Minister of Australia from 1941 to 1945.
-Prior to its creation, much of this area was part of the Division of Fremantle, which Curtin represented for most of the time from 1928 to 1945.
+Prior to its creation, much of this area was part of the Division of Fremantle, which Curtin represented for all but one term from 1928 to 1945.
 It is located in the wealthy beachside suburbs of Perth, including Claremont, Cottesloe, Mosman Park, Nedlands, Subiaco and Swanbourne.

 It was created as a notional Labor seat.
 However, this area was located in naturally Liberal territory, and the Liberals won it resoundingly as part of their massive victory in the 1949 election, turning it into a safe Liberal seat in one stroke.
-It was held by a Liberal or a conservative independent for the next 70 years.
-The only time it was out of Liberal hands came when Allan Rocher won it in 1996 after losing his Liberal endorsement.
+It was held by a Liberal or a conservative independent for the next 73 years, and for most of that time was considered the most conservative seat in Perth.
+The Liberals' hold on the seat was only remotely threatened twice during this period.
+In 1983, Allan Rocher suffered a swing of over seven percent in his bid for a full term, dropping the Liberal margin from a safe 11 percent to a marginal four percent.
+Even then, Rocher won a majority on the first count.

+In 1996, Rocher lost Liberal preselection, but retained the seat as an independent.
 Rocher was defeated at the 1998 election, when Julie Bishop reclaimed it for the Liberals.

-Its most prominent member has been Paul Hasluck, who was a senior Cabinet minister in the Menzies and Holt governments and then Governor-General of Australia after leaving politics.
+Its most prominent member was the first, Paul Hasluck, who was a senior Cabinet minister in the Menzies and Holt governments and then Governor-General of Australia after leaving politics.
 Other prominent members include Victor Garland, a minister in the McMahon and Fraser governments, and Bishop, the former Deputy Leader of the Liberal Party (the first woman to hold this role) and a minister in the Howard, Abbott, and Turnbull governments.

 Bishop retired at the 2019 election, and Celia Hammond, a former vice chancellor of University of Notre Dame Australia, retained it for the Liberals with a reduced majority.
 With a two-party preferred margin of 14.3 percent, it was the fifth-safest Coalition seat in metropolitan Australia.

-However, at the 2022 election, Hammond lost over 11 percent of her primary vote, and lost the seat to teal independent Kate Chaney, granddaughter of former Liberal minister Fred Chaney Sr. and niece of former Liberal minister Fred Chaney Jr.
+However, at the 2022 election, Hammond lost over 11 percent of her primary vote, and lost the seat to teal independent Kate Chaney, granddaughter of former Liberal minister Fred Chaney Sr. and niece of former Liberal minister Fred Chaney Jr. Chaney was one of several teals who took wealthy blue ribbon inner-city seats off the Liberals.
+The swing against the Liberals was large enough to make Curtin marginal against Labor in a "traditional" two-party matchup for only the second time in its history.